New Zealand Green Investment Finance: Sixth National Government, 2023-2025

 By late July 2024, the NZGIF had invested NZ$50 million in various decarbonisation investments including fertiliser application, methane emissions, on-farm energy and milk chilling systems.
-By that time, the bank had acquired a 36.9% stake in TNUE with a NZ$4.5 million equity investment, loaned NZ$10 million for Rural Energy to install 285 solar generators in nearly 200 farms, loaned NZ$25 million for Lightyears Solar to build solar farms, and loaned NZ$10 million for Coolsense to produce low emissions milk chilling units for dairy producer Fonterra.
+By that time, the bank had acquired a 36.9% stake in TNUE with an NZ$4.5 million equity investment, loaned NZ$10 million for Rural Energy to install 285 solar generators in nearly 200 farms, loaned NZ$25 million for Lightyears Solar to build solar farms, and loaned NZ$10 million for Coolsense to produce low emissions milk chilling units for dairy producer Fonterra.

 In late 2024, the NZGIF came under scrutiny for its role in directing the financing of NZ$365 million worth of public and private funding (including NZ$145 million in taxpayer funding) into covering the debts of ill-fated solar energy manufacturing company SolarZero in October 2024.
 SolarZero's American investment partner BlackRock had closed the company down, citing unsustainable operating losses and constrained liquidity.
 Due to SolarZero's liquidation, 25 solar panel installation companies were left with hundreds of thousands in unpaid work and the company's redundant staff were owed NZ$1.5 million in unused annual leave.
 In response to the SolarZero investment, NZGIF's shareholding ministers Nicola Willis and Simon Watts ordered the New Zealand Treasury and the Ministry for the Environment to conduct the annual strategic review of NZGIF's mandate.

 On 5 December 2024, Willis and Watts summoned NZGIF chair Cecilia Tarrant for a "please explain meeting."
 By early December 2024, NZGIF acknowledged that it had been informed of BlackRock's liquidation of SolarZero on 22 November, four days prior to the company's liquidation on 26 November.
 The bank subsequently admitted that it had been aware since early November 2024 that SolarZero did not have the support of its owner BlackRock.
 On 12 December, Tarrant resigned as chair of the NZGIF in response to criticism of the bank's role in loaning NZ$145 million into SolarZero.

 On 8 April 2025, Watts announced that the Government would disestablish NZGIF, citing limited results and the existence of over 20 government funds with similar objectives to the bank.
 He confirmed that NZGIF would be developing a disestablishment plan over the next 90 days.

+By March 2026, the NZGIF's website had been decommissioned with its content redirected to the New Zealand Treasury's website.
+The Government also directed the Fund to facilitate a managed wind-down of its investments, with no disestablishment date set.
+Chair David Woods is expected to remain in his role until 31 March 2027 while directors Peter Castle and Colin McCoy are expected to serve until 30 June 2028.
+In late March 2026, The Post reported that the outgoing chair Woods was still receiving an annual salary of NZ$1 million.
+In response, Climate Change Minister Watts said that Wood's salary was "hard to justify."